Rugby union: Goalposts

 Rugby goalposts are H-shaped and are situated in the middle of the goal lines at each end of the field.
 They consist of two vertical poles (known as "uprights"), generally made of steel or other metal but sometimes wood or a plastic, 5.6 m apart, connected by a horizontal "crossbar" 3 m above the ground.
 The minimum height for posts' uprights is 3.4 m, with taller posts generally seen.
 The bottom parts of each upright are generally wrapped in purpose-made padding to protect players from injury when coming into contact with the posts and creating another opportunity for sponsors.
-Formerly, if an attacking player grounded the ball onto the base of the upright or post padding, a try was be awarded as the base of the upright was considered in-goal.
+Until a Law change by World Rugby in 2020, it was possible for an attacking player to score a try by grounding the ball against the base of the upright as the padding was considered an extension of the goal line.

 Match structure

 At the beginning of the game, the captains and the referee toss a coin to decide which team will kick off first.
 Play then starts with a dropkick, with the players chasing the ball into the opposition's territory, and the other side trying to retrieve the ball and advance it.
-The dropkick must make contact with the ground before kicked.
+The dropkick must make contact with the ground before being kicked.
 If the ball does not reach the opponent's 10 m line 10 meters away, the opposing team has two choices: to have the ball kicked off again, or to have a scrum at the centre of the half-way line.

 If the player with the ball is tackled, frequently a ruck will result.

 Games are divided into 40-minute halves, with an intermission of not more than 15 minutes in the middle.
 The sides exchange ends of the field after the half-time break.
 Stoppages for injury or to allow the referee to take disciplinary action do not count as part of the playing time, so that the elapsed time is usually longer than 80 minutes.
 The referee is responsible for keeping time, even when—as in many professional tournaments—he is assisted by an official time-keeper.
 If time expires while the ball is in play, the game continues until the ball is "dead", and only then will the referee blow the whistle to signal half-time or full-time; but if the referee awards a penalty or free-kick, the game continues.

 In the knockout stages of rugby competitions, most notably the Rugby World Cup, two extra time periods of 10 minutes periods are played (with an interval of 5 minutes in between) if the game is tied after full-time.
 If scores are level after 100 minutes then the rules call for 20 minutes of sudden-death extra time to be played.
 If the sudden-death extra time period results in no scoring a kicking competition is used to determine the winner.
 However, no match in the history of the Rugby World Cup has ever gone past 100 minutes into a sudden-death extra time period.